RobertDober/lab42_aop/demo/001-before.md

 All this is nice and might be useful, but the **real** power of AOP is to specify cross concerns, e.g. all methods starting with an `a`

-Here are some examples how to specify that kind of behavior:
+Here is an example how to specify that kind of behavior:

 ```ruby
     class CC